shortcutmedia/shortcut-android-sdk/README.md

     compile project(':DeepLinkingSDK')
 }
 ```

+### Use jcenter or mavenCentral

+_Support for jcenter and mavenCenteral is coming soon._

 ## License
 This project is released under the MIT license.
 See included [LICENSE.txt](LICENSE.txt) file for details.